olson-sean-k/plexus-web/src/user-guide/graphs.md

 loop and is _open_ if it terminates.
 The path formed by traversing from an arc to its next arc and so on is an _interior path_.
-When a face is present within an interior path, the arcs will refer to that face and the face will refer to exactly one of the arcs in the interior path.
+When a face is present within an interior path, the arcs will refer to that face and the face will refer to exactly one of the arcs in the interior path (its leading arc).
 An arc with no associated face is known as a _boundary arc_.
 If both of an edge's arcs are boundary arcs, then that edge is a _disjoint edge_.

 Together with vertices and faces, the connectivity of arcs allows for efficient traversals of topology.
 For example, it becomes trivial to find neighboring